induktio/thinker/Details.md

 33. Fix diplomacy dialog appearing multiple times when both human and alien factions are involved in a base capture by removing the event that spawns additional colony pods.
 34. Fix missing defender bonus mentioned in the manual "Units in a headquarters base automatically gain +1 Morale when defending".
 35. Fix multiple issues in unit morale calculation, see more details in "Improved combat mechanics" section.
-36. Fix issue where TECHSHARE faction ability always skips the checks for infiltration conditions while smac_only mode is activated.
-Spying by probe team, pact, governor or Empath Guild is required.
-37. Fix issue where Accelerated Start option may sometimes freeze the game when selecting a random secret project for Hive.
+36. Fix issue where Accelerated Start option may sometimes freeze the game when selecting a random secret project for Hive.
 Patched version will not assign Citizens Defense Force or Command Nexus for a faction that already has those facilities for free, unless all other choices among the first seven projects have been exhausted, also Empath Guild is always skipped.
+37. Disable legacy upkeep code in the game engine that might cause AI formers to be reassigned to nearby bases that are owned by other factions.
-38. Disable legacy game startup code that spawned additional colony pods for factions if the difficulty level matched pre-defined rules.
+38. Disable undocumented game startup code that spawned additional colony pods for factions if the difficulty level matched pre-defined rules.
 The same starting units can now be selected from the config file for all difficulty levels (skip_default_balance).
 39. Prevent the AI from making unnecessary trades where it sells their techs for maps owned by the player.
 The patch removes TRADETECH4 / TRADETECH5 dialogue paths making the AI usually demand a credit payment for any techs.
 40. Fix some issues where AI declared war based on calculations using incorrect variables.
 AI is also less likely to declare war at early stages when it has only few bases built.
 41. Fix visual issues where the game sometimes did not update the map properly when recentering it offscreen on native resolution mode.